randyrossi/vicii-kawari/README.md

 ### More RAM

 There is an additional 64K of video ram.
 This is RAM that the video 'chip' can access directly for the new hires modes.
 It can also be used to store data and there is a DMA transfer function that can copy between DRAM and VRAM quickly without using CPU resources.

+### Hardware DIV and MUL registers

+Hardware divide and multiply registers were added to avoid costly loops.
+Some programs can be modified to take advantage of these registers.

+### Blitter/Copy/Fill

+A blitter is availble to copy rectangular regions of memory quickly without using the CPU.
+There are also block copy and fill routines that can move or fill video ram.
+These features are useful for the new hi-res modes.

 ### Software switch between PAL-B and NTSC